Executive Dean, College of Veterinary Medicine

 Dr. Hunt joined LMU-CVM as a founding faculty member in 2014 and has previously served as the Medical Director of the DeBusk Veterinary Teaching Center, LMU's clinical training facility, and the Small Animal Clinical Skills Director.
 She designed the college's clinical skills program including laboratories, models, and assessments from the inception of the college.
 The innovative clinical skills models that she has created prepare students for clinical practice and fuel their passion for learning.
 Dr. Hunt seeks to improve the student experience through experiential learning, relevant research, and continual programmatic improvement.

-Medical Director, DeBusk Veterinary Teaching Center
+Executive Director of DeBusk Veterinary Teaching Center Operations

 Assistant Dean for Undergraduate Programs